 As a child, I knew who I was: a wild magical creature who delighted in the gifts of the Earth and the mysteries of the universe–feasting on red clover and honeysuckle, grinding berries between stones to make "potions," thatching faerie huts with slabs of damp moss, talking to bugs, singing to birds, drawing channeled images of interdimensional angels, and happily passing long afternoons with my face pressed in the dirt watching golden light dance through blades of grass.

 In 2012 I was in a fatal car crash that awakened me beyond a doubt to the existence of the Spirit Realm.
 I had a lucid experience of being saved by the angelic form of my best friend, who had died a year prior: I felt his presence as a warm bubble of white light that shielded me from injury.
 By all accounts, given the circumstances and severity of the impact, it was miraculous that I lived at all – but in fact I was left without a scratch on my body.
-This was an initiation that opened a floodgate of psychic experiences and set off a chain reaction of life-altering phenomena that catapulted me onto my path as a healer.
+This was an initiatory experience that opened a floodgate of psychic information and set off a chain reaction of life-altering events that catapulted me onto my path as a healer.

 As I continue to walk the healing path, I come again and again to the understanding that pain, suffering and disease are invitations: portals to awakening.
 Our bodies are constantly communicating to us in poetic metaphors densely encoded with information, and they can teach us everything we came here to learn.
 All we have to do is listen.